MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 - **Object**

-    the `Process Scene Object` which should be highlighted.
+    The `Process Scene Object` which should be highlighted.

 ------